marunpeng93/tas/README.md

-Tas makes the code structure clear, turning async code to sync, reducing the levels, avoiding callback hell and promise hell, is better than Promise, and can be used in [Node.js](https://nodejs.org) and in browsers.
+Tas makes the code structure clear, turning async code to sync, reducing the levels, avoiding callback hell / callback pyramid, is better than Promise, and can be used in [Node.js](https://nodejs.org) and in browsers.

 The tasks written by Tas do not need to use Promise / resolve / reject, generator / yield, async / await, so Tas is easier to use than Promise.
 And, also Tas is faster than Promise and promise libraries (<a href="#why">Why</a>).